rachana-paudel/AWS_Solution_Architect/EC2/README.md

 3. Memory optimized
 + Series of R like r5.large
-+ fast performance for workload, high performance, perform real time processing og big unstructured data.
++ fast performance for workload, high performance, perform real time processing of big unstructured data.

 4. Storage optimized
 + family start with 'D' ,'H' and 'I' like i3.large